siemens/gencmpclient/README.md

 For details see [below](#cmp-features-and-openssl-versions) or the HISTORY section of [`cmpClient.pod`](doc/cmpClient.pod#HISTORY).

+Both the library and the CLI support using OpenSSL crypto providers, such as, for TPM2.
+Note: For being able to use such providers for part of the key material while using the OpenSSL default provider for other keys or cryptographic operations, it may be needed to use their latest versions and at least OpenSSL version 3.5.

 A further use case of this software was to provide early access to all new CMP features defined in [CMP Updates](https://www.rfc-editor.org/rfc/rfc9480) and the [Lightweight CMP Profile (LCMPP)](https://www.rfc-editor.org/rfc/rfc9483).